-We made these cute little Cheese Monsters for my nephew’s 5th birthday party last weekend.
+We made these cute little Cheese Monsters for my nephew’s 5th birthday party.
 Healthy party food ftw!

 A sharp knife (a filleting knife is perfect), a few googly eyes in different sizes, some non-toxic kids PVA glue, a tiny bit of wool for hair and a couple of packets of mini Babybel cheeses all come together to make a plate of monsterlicious treats.

 This was a team effort.
 JJ (3 years and 9 months) unwrapped all the cheeses and removed the middle wax strip.
 I did all the knife work.
-JJ helped stick on a few googly eyes in the beginning, but soon declared that sticking the decorations on was my job (which I was grateful for, as I could easily prevent glue from getting on the actual cheese.)
+JJ helped stick on a few googly eyes in the beginning, but soon declared that sticking the decorations on was my job (which I was grateful for, as it made it easier to prevent glue from getting on the actual cheese.)

 Because each monster was intentionally different, there was no pressure to cut or stick in exactly the right place.